MAHESH1564/SimpleBluetoothLeTerminalUpdate/README.md

 ## Android Development

-The `Android_Development` folder contains the Android app responsible for collecting data from smartphone sensors.
-The app interacts with the user, collects sensor readings, and sends the data to the microcontroller via Bluetooth Low Energy (BLE).
-The collected data is used for training and testing the machine learning model.
+The Android Development folder contains the Android app responsible for collecting data from smartphone sensors.
+The app interacts with the user and establishes a Bluetooth Low Energy (BLE) connection with the microcontroller.
+The app receives sensor data from the microcontroller, specifically the MPU-6050, and saves it as CSV files on the smartphone.
+The collected sensor data is crucial for training and testing the machine learning model used in the authentication process.

 ## Microcontroller

-The `Microcontroller` folder includes the `code.py` file, which manages the microcontroller code written in CircuitPython.
-The microcontroller collects data from the MPU-6050, a 6-axis IMU sensor, and sends it to the smartphone through Bluetooth.
-The data is transmitted in real-time and saved as CSV files on the smartphone.
+The Microcontroller folder includes the `code.py` file, which manages the microcontroller code written in CircuitPython.
+The microcontroller is connected to the MPU-6050, a 6-axis IMU sensor, which captures accelerometer and gyroscope data.
+The microcontroller communicates with the Android app over BLE, sending the sensor data packets to the app.
+The data is transmitted in real-time and is saved on the smartphone as separate CSV files for further processing and analysis.

-This setup allows for efficient data collection from the microcontroller connected to the MPU-6050 sensor.
-The data is then passed to the smartphone app via Bluetooth and stored in CSV format for further analysis and processing.
+This data flow enables seamless data collection from the microcontroller, transmission to the smartphone app via Bluetooth, and storage as CSV files, providing a streamlined approach to gather sensor data for subsequent machine learning-based authentication.

 ## Machine Learning